Since the Secure Layer (SSL) Protocol was adopted by Netscape in 1994, SSL Certificates have grown into an almost unbreakable force.

 Myth 3.
 Only pages that collect sensitive data need to be secured

 Myth 4.
-Every HTTPS site requires unique public IP address
+Every HTTPS site requires a unique public IP address

 Myth 5.
 The more expensive the certificate, the better the encryption

-All SSL Certificates, from cheap Comodo ones to high-end Symantec products adhere to the same regulations and security protocols.
+All SSL Certificates, from cheap Sectigo ones to high-end DigiCert products adhere to the same regulations and security protocols.
 Today the magic numbers are 2048-bit key encryption and up to 256-bit certificate encryption.

 Myth 6.
 The SSL effect on SEO is overrated

-SSL Certificates offer significant SEO improvements and a competitive edge if you configure them in the right way.
+SSL Certificates offer significant SEO improvements if you configure them in the right way.
 The majority of SSL Certificates owners, mistakenly think that by just installing the SSL Certificate on their website, the SEO rankings will skyrocket, when a couple of adjustments are also necessary.

 Myth 7.
 SSL Certificates keep hackers away from your website